sarahwalters/apartment-finder/README.md

 * While still ssh'd into the instance, clone the apartment-finder repository:
     * `sudo yum install git`
     * `git clone https://github.com/sarahwalters/apartment-finder.git`
 * Exit the instance.
-Then, copy a `config` directory into the instance (if you don't have a `config` directory yet, see "Configuration"):
+Then, copy a `config` directory into the instance.
+    * See "Configuration" if you need to create a `config` directory.
     * `scp -r -i <PATH-TO-EC2-KEY-PAIR.pem> <PATH-TO-CONFIG-DIRECTORY> ec2-user@<EC2-INSTANCE-PUBLIC-IP-ADDRESS>:~/apartment-finder/.`

 #### Accessing an existing EC2 instance: